 Plant Family: Solanaceae

-Ashwaganda is a highly revered botanical used in Ayurveda and is praised for its adaptogenic and tonic properties.
-In many Asian countries, all parts of the plant are utilized, and the tender leaves are eaten as a gentle nourishing herb.
+Ashwagandha is a highly revered botanical used in Ayurveda and is praised for its adaptogenic and tonic properties.
+In many Asian countries all parts of the plant are utilized, and the tender leaves are eaten as a gentle nourishing herb.

 Native to Africa, Southeast Asia and the Mediteranean, Withania somnifera is an undershrub with hairy branches, ovate leaves, yellow to greenish flowers, and bright red berries.
 It is in the Solanaceae or nightshade family, and related to vegetables such as potato, tomato, and eggplant.

 Cultivation And Harvesting

-Ashwagandha is native to India where it goes in the wild.
+Ashwagandha is native to India where it grows in the wild.
 It is also cultivated in throughout the country for larger production needs.

 History And Folklore

 In Ayurveda, the root is used, often powdered and mixed with honey and ghee (clarified butter).
 It has been part of their repertoire for millenia.
-'Ashwaghanda' literally means 'smelling like a horse' which most likely refers to its actual scent.
+'Ashwagandha' literally means 'smelling like a horse' which most likely refers to its actual scent.

-In Ayurveda t is an effective sleep aid and used to balance various conditions that arise from 'vata dosha' imbalances.
+In Ayurveda it is a helpful sleep aid and used to balance various conditions that arise from 'vata dosha' imbalances.
 It is believed to encourage youth and vitality.
-It is considered a grounding and nourishing herb to support supportive to female wellbeing.
+It is considered a grounding and nourishing herb to support supportive to female well-being.